 [Holodeck –

-Janeway’s Gothic Novel]
+Janeway's Gothic novel]

-JANEWAY: Good morning children.
-I’m your new governess, Mrs. Davenport.
 Too formal.
-Henry, Beatrice, I’m so glad to meet you.
-I’ve
+Henry, Beatrice, I'm so glad to meet you.
+I've heard so

-asked me here to be your new governess.
+to be your new governess.

 HENRY: Something he did without mentioning in to us.

-JANEWAY: Good morning children.
-It’s good to see you.
+JANEWAY: Good morning, children.
+It's good to see you.
 You must be

 Henry.
 And this is Beatrice.